isc-projects/kea/doc/guide/config.rst

    commenting can span multiple lines.

--  File inclusion: JSON files can include other JSON files by using a statement of the form <?include "file.json"?>.
+-  File inclusion: JSON files can include other JSON files by using a statement of the form \<?include "file.json"?\>.

 The configuration file consists of a single object (often colloquially called a map) started with a curly bracket.
-It comprises one or more of the "Dhcp4", "Dhcp6", "DhcpDdns", "Control-agent" and "Netconf" objects.
+It comprises one or more of the "Dhcp4", "Dhcp6", "DhcpDdns", "Control-agent", and "Netconf" objects.
 It is possible to define additional elements but they will be ignored.

 A very simple configuration for DHCPv4 could look like this: